Measure the value of digital coaching with the CoachHub ROI Calculator™

 Most recently, his book, ‘The Vision Code: How to Create and Execute a Compelling Vision for your Business’ reveals the secrets of building and executing a strong vision within any organization.

-Thomas A. Kolditz is a highly accomplished executive coach, educator, author, consultant and a retired Brigadier General.
+Thomas A. Kolditz is a highly accomplished leadership expert, educator, author, consultant and a retired Brigadier General.
 He has been ranked among the top 25 coaches globally for the past five years and is the founder of five leader development startups, including Executive Director of the Doerr Institute for New Leaders at Rice University.
 His latest book Leadership Reckoning has kicked off a movement in higher education to improve the quantity and quality of leader development for students.

 Moreover, Thomas A. Kolditz has held various leadership roles on four continents and has been named a top leadership Thought Leader by the Leader to Leader Institute.
 In his 12 years at the U.S. Military Academy West Point, Kolditz led the Department of Behavioral Sciences and Leadership and was responsible for teaching, research, and outreach activities in Management, Leader Development Science, Psychology and Sociology.